A Glorious Journey

 The church was destroyed by fire in 1866, but accounts of the cause are contradictory.
 One report said the church was accidentally burned by “some boys celebrating Christmas in our noisy Savannah way,” but another account claimed the fire was deliberately set as retribution “because the Yankees put Negroes in it.”
 Whatever the cause, the result was the same: the church was burned to the ground and the parishioners were without a place to worship.

-The loss of the church and the impoverishment that followed the War Between the States forced what remained of the parish back upon the care of St. John’s Parish, whose Church Aid Association secured new property in 1868 for a “Free Church” at Huntington and Tattnall Streets.
+The loss of the church and the impoverishment that followed the Civil War forced what remained of the parish back upon the care of St. John’s Parish, whose Church Aid Association secured new property in 1868 for a “Free Church” at Huntington and Tattnall Streets.
 The Association also raised funds for a curate to head the Mission, which was eventually known as St. Matthew’s Chapel of St. John’s Parish.
 A series of reversals, including the devastating yellow fever epidemic of 1876, severely limited the growth of St. Matthew’s Chapel until 1889, when the congregation moved into a new building at Duffy and Barnard Streets, what was then the southern edge of the city.
 This became the home from which St. Matthew’s Chapel was admitted into the Diocese of Georgia as St. Paul’s Church in 1892.
 The Rev. Owen P. Fitzsimmons, curate of St. John’s and Vicar of St. Matthew’s became the first rector since Dr. Easter closed the old St. Paul’s on Calhoun Square.
 This building, which still exists, housed a number of Christian congregations until its conversion into condominiums in 2007.

 Sweeping and sometimes controversial changes in worship were made by the fourth rector, the Rev. John Scully.
 Under Fr.
 Scully’s leadership, St. Paul’s adopted ancient Catholic customs in its worship, including a weekly celebration of the Eucharist on Sundays.
 Not considered a “High Churchman” by contemporaries, Fr.
 Scully was denounced by conservative Savannah as a “Jesuit in disguise, leading the church to Rome.”
 He insisted that Eucharistic candles be placed on the altar, that the choir be vested, and that women and girls wear veils or head coverings at confirmation.
 At every celebration of the Holy Eucharist, the congregation was reminded not to leave church from the start to the conclusion of the service, and Fr.
 Scully was the first priest to wear the complete and ancient vestments associated with the celebration of the Eucharist.
 This style of vestments, while unusual in those days, today is the accepted norm in the majority of Anglican parishes throughout the world.